 As a valuable universally accessible technology, Capti was distinguished with several prestigious awards, including the FCC Chairman’s Award for Advancing Accessibility.
 For his work on Capti, Charmtech’s CEO was named a 2015 MIT Technology Review Innovator Under 35.

-*News Release by Charmtech Labs LLC: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: Charmtech Labs LLC.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.

 - 1: Launch of Web Portal on Accessible Workplace Technology : U.S. Department of Labor Office of Disability Employment Policy (2014/10/17)

 - 2: Secure 3D QR Codes with No Internet Required : The Optical Society (2014/11/14)

 - 3: 3dRudder: Foot Powered VR and Gaming Controller : Disabled World (2017/01/02)

 - 4: 3dRudder Foot Mouse : Stanislas Chesnais (2020/11/24)

 - 5: Tablet Computers for Educational Medium : University of Illinois at Urbana-Champaign (2015/01/23)

 - 6: Sitecues: Improving Patron Web Accessibility : Ai Squared (2016/06/02)